About Átl'ka7tsem / Howe Sound

 Zoning the Átl’ka7tsem/Howe Sound Biosphere Region

-Three types of zones required in UNESCO Biosphere Regions; Core protected areas, Buffer zones and Transition Areas.
+Three types of zones are required in UNESCO Biosphere Regions: Core protected areas, Buffer zones and Transition Areas.
 Our Core areas are the five high elevation parks, Tantalus, Garibaldi, Pinecone Burke, Cypress and Tetrahedron, the Este-Tisiwth/Sigurd Creek Conservancy, and the Howe Sound Glass Sponge Reef Marine Refuges.

-The map below illustrates other areas of protection and land use.
-The boundary encompasses the partial watershed for Átl’ka7tsem/Howe Sound (which stretches north to the Pemberton Icefield), following the same area as the Provincial Cumulative Effects Assessment and from height of land to bottom of the ocean floor.
+The map linked above illustrates other areas of protection and land use.
+The boundary encompasses the partial watershed for Átl’ka7tsem/Howe Sound (which stretches north to the Pemberton Icefield), following the same area as the Provincial Cumulative Effects Assessment, from the height of land to the bottom of the ocean floor.

 The Path to Becoming Canada’s 19th UNESCO Biosphere Region